donbright/piliko/README.md

 The downside is that you lose some old things, like the notion of distance, or the intersection of any line with any circle.
 Even the length of the side of a 45-45-90 triangle is lost.

-However... do you need it?
+Another huge loss is that you can't add two angles together with simple addition.
+You have to use 'spread polynomials' which are immensly complicated compared to addition.

 The other downside is it's slow.
 Computers were optimized for floating point for 50 years.
 Hardware doesnt generally deal with rationals.
+You also have to worry about overflowing your integers.
+Typically rational number software uses 'big int', which can expand the integer past the size native to the machine.
+For example on a 32-bit computer 'big int' allows the use of integers larger than the maximum expressable in 32 bits, which is around ~4 billion.
+This makes it slow though.

 Copyright License
 =================